QiKatherine/QiKatherine.github.io/content/post/using-anki-editor-to-build-flashcard-in-org-mode.md

 ---

-First of all, making sure Anki is `running all the time` so that Emacs can connect with it. `M-x anki-editor-mode` to enble minor-mode.
+First of all, making sure Anki is `running all the time` so that Emacs can connect with it. `M-x anki-editor-mode` to enable minor-mode.
 ![](/img/anki2.png)
 Note:
 `Error communicating with AnkiConnect using cURL: exited abnormally with code 2`